adisesha8/SmartHub/README.md

 # SmartHub
-Website for Healthcare and sanitation services for Singapore.
+Website for Healthcare and Sanitation services for Singapore.